Yifei-Wan/igv-webapp/dev_note.md

 1.Add new modal for `load from Server` to the function [createTrackWidgetsWithTrackRegistry](https://github.com/igvteam/igv-widgets/blob/v1.5.4/dist/igv-widgets.js#L11235)
   Create a local `createTrackWidgetWithRegistry` for `Load from Server` only.
 Don't override the imported one. -> Done
 2. Get the track file list from the URL. -> Done
-3. Create New input container for selected track file.
+3. -Create New input container for selected track file.-